 At the end of January, Jasmine contacted me to remind me of this month’s theme - career.
-I ignored the message as I thought it silly to write about something I had no idea about.
+I ignored the message as I thought it was silly to write about something I had no idea about.
 She, however, allowed me to see it from a different perspective.
 A career, in my mind, is synonymous with accomplishment, hard work, money and passion.

 They are tricky because it requires you to find a balance between your passion and what you believe your purpose is.
 I am young and uncertain about what my career will look like but I’m sure it will be geared towards Agriculture, community development and women’s studies.
 I know that I want to be internationally based and I want my work to be impactful in some capacity.

 I do not know where I will work, I do not know where I see myself in 5 years, I know that if I am fixed on career plans right now things can change along the way.
 Like most things in life our career paths are dynamic and prone to change, it is important to accommodate that change as it will often lead to growth and development.